cptanalatriste/data-safe-haven/docs/source/management/logs.md

 `ContainerInstanceLog_CL`
 : Container process logs.
 : This is where you can view the output of the containerised applications and will be useful for debugging problems.

+## Workspace logs

+Logs from all user workspaces are ingested into the [SRE's log analytics workspace](#log-workspace).

+There are three logs

+`Perf`
+: Usage statistics for individual workspaces, such as percent memory used and percent disk space used

+`Syslog`
+: Linux system logs for individual workspaces, useful for debugging problems related to system processes

+`Heartbeat`
+: Verification that the Azure Monitoring Agent is present on the workspaces and is able to connect to the [log analytics workspace](#log-workspace)